Terms and Conditions of Business

 9. Complaints and standards

 We really hope that you never feel the need to complain about our service or standards of care, however it would be foolish to assume that we are infallible, and events will not always go as you expect them to all of the time.
-We try hard to achieve as good an outcome as we can with the care of all of our patients and in our communications with you, and consider your pet or horse’s welfare as our upmost priority.
+We try hard to achieve as good an outcome as we can with the care of all of our patients and in our communications with you, and consider your horse’s welfare as our utmost priority.
 If there is any aspect of our work that concerns you or has been left unresolved, then please let us know, so that we can listen, understand, and act on your concerns.
 It is important for us to receive feedback because it gives us an immediate opportunity to put problems and mistakes right and to quickly learn from them.
 Most importantly we want you to have confidence in us to do the right thing for your animals when it matters.

 You may in the first instance raise a complaint with the member of staff directly involved if appropriate.
 We hope that problems can be resolved quickly and easily this way.
-If however you would like to make a formal complaint, you email our Business Manager using the details below:
+If however you would like to make a formal complaint, you can email our Business Manager using the details below:

 info@surreyhillsequine.com